An easy homemade Caramel Dip made right in your Instant Pot. With a hint of cinnamon and sliced apples, this is the perfect fall treat!

 Seriously a must-try recipe (and it’s perfect for fall and caramel apple season)!

 There are a few tips and tricks I’ll share below to make sure your Instant Pot Caramel Dip comes out perfectly every time.
 So make sure to read to the bottom (where the full printable recipe is).

-The 3 item Microplane product bundle giveaway will include a:
+The 3 item Microplane product included were:

 - Spice Mill – you can also purchase a Spice Mill on here and use promo code “KitchenCents” to get 10% off.
 (Promo code for Spice Mill only).

 Can you believe you can make Caramel Dip (perfect for dunking apple slices or pretzels) in the INSTANT POT?
 A little crazy but totally awesome!